Shut Up & Sit Down

-Shut Up & Sit Down (often abbreviated to SUSD) is a board game review website and YouTube channel headed by Quintin Smith, Matt Lees, Tom Brewster, and Ava Foxfort.
-The channel formerly had Paul Dean as a member, and has featured Brendan Caldwell of Rock Paper Shotgun.
+Shut Up & Sit Down (often abbreviated to SUSD) is a board game review website and YouTube channel headed by Tom Brewster and Matt Lees.
+The channel formerly had Quintin Smith and Paul Dean as members, and has featured Ava Foxfort, Philippa Warr of Rock Paper Shotgun and PC Gamer, Emily from Emily and Things, and Brendan Caldwell of Rock Paper Shotgun.

 Content

 The Shut Up & Sit Down YouTube channel mostly features reviews of board games with dry and surreal sketch comedy.
 The website features blog-style reviews, and has a podcast, Shut Up & Sit Down: The Podcast!

 A guiding principle in the critics' work is "social togetherness" and bringing people together through board games.
 A frequent criticism from SUSD concerns the prevalence of large plastic miniatures in some board games, which they find fault with due to their high cost.

 The channel has featured playthroughs of megagames, the first of which prompted renewed interest in designing and playing megagames, particularly in exporting the hobby from the United Kingdom to the United States.
 Noam Strassfeld and Shyamal Ruparel of the New York MegaGame Society, who organized the first American megagame, were first made aware of megagames through Shut Up & Sit Down.